evacchi/wazero/site/content/docs/how_the_optimizing_compiler_works/frontend.md

 ### Debug Flags

-`wazevoapi.PrintSSA` dumps the SSA form to the console.
+- `wazevoapi.PrintSSA` dumps the SSA form to the console.
+- `wazevoapi.FrontEndLoggingEnabled` dumps progress of the translation between Wasm opcodes and SSA instructions to the console.

 ## Front-End: Optimization